 Facility use is a privilege and not a right.
-Anyone using music department facilities is responsible for setting up their own event and, at the conclusion of the event, returning the space to its normal layout.
-Food and drink consumption (exception-bottled water) is prohibited in any music department space.
+Anyone using music department facilities is responsible for setting up their own event and, after the event, returning the space to its normal layout.
+Food and drink consumption (exception- bottled water) is prohibited in any music department space.
 Any individual or group not following ATU and music department facility use guidelines will lose the privilege of using departmental facilities.